chille137/HarmonicComplexifier/README.md

 ### Audio playback
 ### Midi Export
 ### User Interface
+The Graphical User Interface of the Harmonic Complexifier is a grid-based GUI obtained through the use of CSS Grid layout.
+Thanks to this intuitive and powerful layout system, the obtained layout is flexible and responsive.

 ## Conclusions
 We believe that the "Harmonic Complexifier" succeds in its purpouse of guiding a beginning musician in music theory. by encouraging him to evolve and vary using the level of complexity and transformations he likes best.